FalseNegativeLab/mlscorecheck/README.rst

 Note that in this example, although ``f1`` is provided, it is completely ignored as the aggregated tests work only for the four linear scores.

-1 dataset with kfold ratio-of-means (SoM)
+1 dataset with kfold score-of-means (SoM)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 When the scores are calculated in the Score-of-Means (SoM) manner in a k-fold scenario, it means that the total confusion matrix of all folds is calculated first, and then the score formulas are applied to it.
 The only difference compared to the "1 testset no kfold" scenario is that the number of repetitions of the k-fold scheme multiples the ``p`` and ``n`` statistics of the dataset, but the actual structure of the folds is irrelevant.
 The result of the analysis is structured similarly to the "1 testset no kfold" case.